jrosen48/utk-homepage/content/post/2022-04-18-resetting-how-i-use-social-media/index.md

 ## The positives

 There is a cost to this.
-I am in touch with many people personaly and professionally almost entirely through social media.
+I am in touch with many people personally and professionally almost entirely through social media.
 Social media has been meaningful to me; many collaborations and true friendships (that I maintain off social media) were sparked through it.
 I've used Twitter since 2006.
 It is hugely important to me and my identity.
 But, the weight of the reasons _for me_ (many of these are idiosyncratic) pointed toward needing to reset.

 ## How to stay in touch?